spraakbanken/swell-editor/scribblings/anonymisation.md

 The second task means that you can choose how you want to view these records, for example replace them with suitable names that could be the same across all texts.
 Or unique.

-This separation makes it easy to see that we need to make decisions if this meta-data will be necessary:
+This separation makes it easy to see that there are many meta-data decisions to make.
+Here are some examples from the top off my head:

 1. Morphosyntactic features of the word.
 Such as being in genitive (my mothers's).
 This will be necessary to linearise the abstract records to grammatically correct text.
 Full msd might be necessary when anonymising